Aiden-korbs/EGH456-HolyGrail/README.md

 Lets be real theres a lot of content

-Theres definitely some formatting and missed parts I got lazy and used GPT
+Theres definitely some formatting issues and missed parts I got lazy and used GPT